 Here are some conversation pointers around this topic:

-• Taxes Deducted from Paycheck: Whenever I work with kids, the overwhelming response I get when I tell them the government takes money out of their paycheck for taxes is a row of bug-eyes and repulsion.
+- Taxes Deducted from Paycheck: Whenever I work with kids, the overwhelming response I get when I tell them the government takes money out of their paycheck for taxes is a row of bug-eyes and repulsion.
 Some have gone so far as to call the government greedy.
 This is an excellent time to expand + shift your child’s thinking about the taxes being taken out of their paycheck.
-You can start with pointing out 2-3 places the money gets spent on that directly benefits them (such as to fund their education if they go to a public school), and then point out 2-3 places the money gets spent that directly benefits people they love (for example, will their social security taxes help with grandma's social security check?).
+You can start by pointing out 2-3 places the money gets spent on that directly benefit them (such as to fund their education if they go to a public school), and then point out 2-3 places the money gets spent that directly benefits people they love (for example, will their social security taxes help with grandma's social security check?).

-• Filing Taxes Each Year: The second part to this is notifying them that they’ll (likely) need to file taxes by the April deadline each year.
-Whether or not they will need to file taxes depends on the source of their income, and the amount of it.
+- Filing Taxes Each Year: The second part to this is notifying them that they’ll (likely) need to file taxes by the April deadline each year.
+Whether or not they will need to file taxes depends on the source of their income and the amount of it.
 They’ll likely receive a W-2 or other tax document from their employer(s).
 Even if they don't owe any money, you should know that filing means they will get into a good money habit of filing taxes, AND, they might be entitled to a refund of taxes owed (since they likely aren't earning very much).

 Here’s a great guide by ConsumerFinance.gov on teens and taxes.